leonard-czar/czarsplace-laravel/README.md

 #### Admin Features

 - Login
 -  View all product information
 -  View all orders
+- View order details
+- View all Users
+- view all product categories
--  Add, delete, and modify product information
+-  Add, delete, and modify product and brand information
 - After every successful Add, Edit, delete confirmation message will be shown on corner of the page.
 -  Logout